Erick Téllez

-Erick José Téllez Fonseca (born January 28, 1989) is a Nicaraguan professional defender currently playing for Diriangén.
+Erick José Téllez Fonseca (born January 28, 1989) is a Nicaraguan professional footballer who plays as a defender for Liga Primera club Diriangén and the Nicaragua national team.

 Club career

 Téllez has been with Diriangén for his entire career.
 In September 2013 he was suspended for 6 matches for his part in a mass brawl in a game against rivals Real Estelí.

 International career

 Téllez made his debut for Nicaragua in a September 2010 friendly match against Guatemala and has, as of July 2017, earned a total of 26 caps, scoring no goals.
 He has represented his country at the 2011 Copa Centroamericana.